swashdev/SwashRL/docs/CONTRIBUTING.md

 ## Style Guide

 SwashRL's code is written to be readable by the average user.
-Because SwashRL is written in D, a relatively new language, this is particularly important.
-As such, we have a few perhaps unconventional rules about the aesthetics of the source code that you should keep in mind while writing your
-changes:

-* The code is indented using two spaces, not tab characters, with function parameters padded with a space on either side to make relevant parenthesis more visible.

-* Where possible, the length of each line of code is limited to 78 characters, to keep it and diff files related to it readable on your average command line terminal.
-There are some exceptions to this rule, because not every line of code can easily be broken up into 78-character lines, but in general we work hard to ensure that this is the case.

-* Conditional statements, such as `static if` or `version` statements, are _not_ indented, but their contents are.
-This convention is a holdover from when the source code was written in C, and is done to make these conditional programming blocks more visible.

-* Class and object names are always Capitalized\_Like\_This, global variables always have the first letter of their name Capitalized\_like\_this, constants and enums are always named IN\_ALL\_CAPS, and words in all variable, function, class, enum, &c names are always separated\_by\_underscores.
+This means ample use of whitespace and clear naming conventions.
+In general, the style guide should match [The D Style], but there are some notable exceptions:

+* **White space**: Add a space after opening parenthesis `(` and before closing parenthesis `)` in function calls and conditional statements (`if`, `while`, &c).

+* **Line width**: In general, code lines should _prefer_ to be no longer than 78 characters, to make code and diff files readable on a standard 80x24 terminal.
+A _hard limit_ of 120 characters is imposed in accordance with [The D Style].

+* **Block length**: The end of any code block exceeding 22 lines in length should have a comment on the same line as the end-bracket `}` which indicates which block it was a part of, to assist readability on standard 80x24 terminals.

+* **Naming conventions**: SwashRL always uses snake\_case.
+A minimum variable name length of 3 is imposed to discourarge ambiguity in the code, with exceptions made for coordinate names such as `x`, `y`, `dx`, et cetera.
+  Capitalization rules are as follows:

+  * Normal variables and functions, including member variables and functions, are named in\_all\_lowercase.

+  * Global variables are named with the first letter Capitalized\_like\_this.

+  * Constants are named IN\_ALL\_CAPS.

+  * Classes and structs are named in initial caps Like\_This.

+  * Enums should use Initial\_Caps like classes, while their members should use all_lowercase like normal variables; this is, in my opinion, the generally least confusing compromise between my code style and [The D Style].

-* Two different conventions are used for comment lines:
+* **Comment lines**: Three different conventions are used for comment lines:

   1. Most comment lines use a `//`double-slash format, so that users can accidentally delete a line without breaking anything.

   2. Comment blocks which are considered important, such as copyright notices, attribution notices, or otherwise important notices, use the more modern `/*`slash-asterisk format`*/` with an asterisk preceding each new line.

-  3. In the case of section headers, a box is drawn around the comment using asterisks or slashes to grab the user's attention.
+  3. In the case of section headers, a box or line is drawn using slashes to grab the user's attention.

-* Curly brackets `{}` should always be placed on their own line, like this:
-`if( this )`
-`{`
-`..that();`
-`..the( other );`
-`}`
-The exception to this rule is code blocks which contain only one line.
-In a lot of conventions, curly brackets aren't used at all, but in our case we choose a less ambiguous compromise:
-`if( this )`
-`{ that();`
-`}`

-* The end of a long ``if`` block, function, or other programming block that ends with a curly bracket ``}`` should include a ``//`` comment that lets the user know which block that curly bracket marks the end of.
-This will also make it easier for you to keep track of your own code.

-As a rule of thumb, just try to make your code look like our code for the sake of consistency and you'll be fine.

 [the SwashRL license]: ../LICENSE.txt
 [the third-party licenses file]: ../3rdparty.txt